czarv30/Go_simple_server/README.md

 Simple training exercise.

 Notes from phone conversation
-* May be able to find unpaid work at his shop.
-* Sends assignment.
-One week.
-* Write a server (in go) that connects to postgres database.
+- Write a server (in go) that connects to postgres database.
 Post json blob, say student record.
 Put that into a student table.
 Maybe another classes table.

 Later notes (WhatsApp)